staticdev/linux-workstation-playbook/README.rst

 ========

 * These are the configuration I use for my personal development machine
-* Running on "production" on Ubuntu 20.10, most probably will updated to 21.04 as soon as it launches
+* Running on "production" on Ubuntu 20.10, currently in development for Debian 11.
 * Features are optional and configurable (see Usage)

 Requirements